YashChouhhan/YashChouhhan/README.md

 ### Hi there 👋

-myself yash and im self learned programmer
+Myself yash and I'm self-taught programmer

 <!--
 **YashChouhhan/YashChouhhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.